btcpayserver/magento2-plugin/README.md

 ## What isn't supported?
 - Only 1 domain name can be configured for BTCPay Server, so you cannot have multiple BTCPay Servers.
 The one is used for the whole Magento installation.

+## What's new in this module v2?
+This module v2 now uses BTCPay Server's new Greenfield API and no longer relies on the old BitPay PHP API.
+By making this switch, we are opening ourselves up to future improvements.
+For you as a shopkeeper, it means that you'll need to configure an API key in Magento (create it in BTCPay Server, then enter it in Magento config).
+The original pairing process has been removed.

 ## Who has created this module?
-This module was created by Storefront, a small Magento integrator from Belgium with over 10 years experience.
-Visit our website at www.storefront.be to learn more about us.
+This module was created by Storefront, a small Magento integrator from Belgium with over 12 years experience.
+Visit our website at https://www.storefront.be to learn more about us.

 This module does NOT contain any advertising, is 100% open-source and free to use.